deroneriksson/python-wsi-preprocessing/docs/index.md

 The `wsi/slide.py` file contains constants that can be used to control various image conversion settings.
-For example, the `DEST_TRAIN_SIZE` constant controls the maximum width or height value.
-For our purposes, its default value will be 2048.
+For example, the `SCALE_FACTOR` constant controls the factor by which the slides will be scaled down.
+Its default value is 32, meaning that the height and width will be scaled down by a factor of 32.
+This means that when we perform filtering, it will be performed on an image 1/1024th the size of the original high-resolution image.
 The `DEST_TRAIN_EXT` constant controls the output format.
-We will use `png` since it is lossless.
+We will use `png`.
-Note that `jpg` conversion can also be specified, but `jpg` is lossy.
-For later deep learning purposes with TensorFlow, we have determined that a lossless format is preferable.

 Using OS X with an external hard drive containing the training set, the following conversion times using `singleprocess_training_slides_to_images()` and `multiprocess_training_slides_to_images()`